Turkey (bird): Fossil species

-Turkeys have been considered by many authorities to be their own family—the Meleagrididae—but a recent genomic analysis of a retrotransposon marker groups turkeys in the family Phasianidae.
+Turkeys have been considered by many authorities to be their own family—the Meleagrididae—but a 2007 genomic analysis of a retrotransposon marker groups turkeys in the family Phasianidae.
 In 2010, a team of scientists published a draft sequence of the domestic turkey (Meleagris gallopavo) genome.
 In 2023 a new improved haplotype-resolved domestic turkey genome was published, which confirmed the large inversion on the Z chromosome not found in other Galliformes, and found new structural variations between the parent haplotypes that provides potential new target genes for breeding.